Feyenoord

 FC Volendam were beaten by the same score.

-Rapid Wien knocked Feyenoord out at the semi-final stage of the 1995-96 UEFA Cup-Winners Cup before the club made their Champions League debut in 1997-98.
-The signings of Aurelio Vidmar, Christian Gyan and Patrick Allotey attracted the attention of the authorities as the club were accused of fraud.
+Rapid Wien knocked Feyenoord out at the semi-final stage of the 1995-96 UEFA Cup-Winners Cup before the club made its Champions League debut in 1997-98.
+The signings of Aurelio Vidmar, Christian Gyan, and Patrick Allotey attracted the attention of the authorities as the club was accused of fraud.

 However,